How to Get a Job at a Design Agency Part Two

-A few years ago we were reviewing online portfolios from design applicants.
-We came across a designer that had written a blog post on her homepage about an experience she just had interviewing with another agency.
+A few years ago, as we were reviewing online portfolios, we came across a designer that had written a blog post on her homepage about an experience she just had interviewing with another agency.
 She was being publicly critical of them because they had not called her back for a second interview.
-Ask yourself, is this something I should be discussing in the public forum?
+Ask yourself, is this something I should be discussing in the public forum?!?

 This same kind of scrutiny should be applied to any of the social media platforms you participate in.
-From Facebook to Instagram and Linked In, remember that your comments, likes and photos can be seen for the most part if people haven’t set up their privacy settings properly.
+Remember that your comments, likes and photos can be seen for the most part if people haven’t set up their privacy settings properly.

 The Follow Up